mdundek/yava/README.md

 }
 ```

-> IMPORTANT: PVA is not designed to be multi tenant.
-Do not try to creatye multiple instances of the `PrivateVoiceAssistant`object, or to interact in parallel with the `assistantSession` instance on a running session.
+> IMPORTANT: PVA is not designed to be a multi tenant voice assistant.
 Use the library syncroniously, one session at a time.

 ### Python<a name="libpy"></a>